tuaris/freebsd-desktop/README.md

 This is an installation script for a FreeBSD based MATE desktop.
 See http://www.unibia.com/unibianet/freebsd/mate-desktop for additional information.

+__Note: Use the link (http://k.itty.cat/7) to always get the latest version of the installation script.__

 #### Disclaimers and Warnings

 * It makes use of a custom package repository (https://pkg.ny-us.morante.net).